Whether the family are coming round on Boxing Day, the

 25g fondant icing coloured black

-twigs or wire for the antlers and spaghetti for attaching the ears
+twigs or wire for the antlers and spaghetti for attaching

 For the ganache